 You think that it’s a brilliant idea, but do others think the same?
 Try to find out what your planned target customer really wants – An easy way would be to speak to potential buyers about their current pain points, understanding their buying habits and get their feedback.

 It’s a simple and inexpensive way to gauge the interest in the product or idea before spending too much time and resources on it.

 It makes sense to research various relevant forums in the market and join in the chats/conversations.
 Observe closely the topics gathering the most comments.
 This can often provide valuable leads regarding the most popular topics/ ideas on the minds of many.
 If you choose, you could set up a test website or a Facebook page (set up to test the marketability of the product) to get an indication of the interest in your offering.
 Do remember though that visits to a test website may not adequately reflect interest purely because not many people will actually know about you in your testing stage.

 Research the competition

-Once you have an idea that you feel will work, research on similar existing products.
+Once you have an idea that you have created a sellable product, research on similar existing products.
 Don’t be scared of competition as their presence only proves that there is a market for your idea!